SupriyaY/events_app/README.md

 # Events Application

 # Overview
-* Application to view people under events
+* I received a coding challenging to create an application based on the 2 data models and a joint table.
+The data models are events, people, and the joint table is the people that attend each event.
+The goal of the application to have the ability to view people under event.

 # Technologies Used